TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Your version of Internet Explorer is out of date.
 For best experience please upgrade to Internet Explorer 7 or above.

-Father's Day Sale In Store and Online | Ends June 19 Shop Father's Day Sale View Store Ad Buy 1 Get 1 For .01
+Father's Day Sale In Store and Online | Ends June 19 Shop Father's Day Sale View Store Ad$10 Bonus Reward

-Men's Dress Shirts or Ties\*

-Select styles, reg. $30-$60
+When you spend $50 or more on men's apparel or accessories in store or online, June 15-19.

-Shop Men's Dress Shirts and Ties   $5 Express Shipping
+Get Details$10 Express Shipping

-Anywhere Over $99 | Order by 6/14 for Delivery by Father's Day.
+Anywhere Over $99 | Order by 12 Noon CDT on 6/16 for Delivery by Father's Day.

-Get Details Spend $25 and get $10 Off\*
+Get DetailsSpend $25 and get $10 Off\*

 In Store and Online | Ends 6/19 | Code: BEST22